avinor/terraform-azurerm-cosmosdb-mongodb/README.md

 The variable `capabilities` can be used to enable following capabilities (comma separated):

-AllowSelfServeUpgradeToMongo36, DisableRateLimitingResponses, EnableAggregationPipeline, EnableCassandra, EnableGremlin, EnableMongo, EnableTable, EnableServerless, MongoDBv3.4 and mongoEnableDocLevelTTL.
+AllowSelfServeUpgradeToMongo36, DisableRateLimitingResponses, EnableAggregationPipeline, EnableCassandra, EnableGremlin, EnableTable, EnableServerless, MongoDBv3.4 and mongoEnableDocLevelTTL.